20 amazing facts about space and astronomy

 The stress of the situation may make these symptoms worse – you would become oxygen-deprived more quickly.

 A rapid decompression would cause damage to your lungs, eardrums and sinuses, along with bruising and bleeding from soft tissues.

-One teaspoonful of neutron star would weigh the same as the entire human population
+1 tsp of neutron star weighs the same as the human population